-Often clients will be subject to this tax and not know it.
+Often clients' estates will be subject to this tax and clients will not be aware of this.
 Families are caught unawares!
-Many houses are now worth more than the minimum level to be charged inheritance tax.
+Many houses are now worth more than the minimum level at which inheritance tax is charged.
 Planning now can minimise, if not remove this tax demand entirely.

 This can be a complex subject and the effects of not planning can be significant for your surviving family.
-In addition, we can offer help to Executors of an estate with their application, policy valuation and understanding of assets, investments and life assurance policies (if applicable).
-Our Executor Services and your requirements can be considered further by telephone or email.
+In addition, we can offer help to the executors of an estate with their application, policy valuation and understanding of assets, investments and life assurance policies (if applicable).
+Our executor services and your requirements can be considered further by telephone or email.

 I am sure that your solicitor or legal adviser will have recommended that you make a Will.
 We would always recommend that a client has made a Will, and that they keep this up to date.
 This ensures that you do not die intestate, which can create significant and unnecessary problems.